 In the past four decades, the income gap in the Ann Arbor Metro Area has grown 33.2%, widening the divide between our wealthiest and poorest neighbors.
 At the same time, average rents continue to rise 16% year over year.

 Because housing is one of the largest expenses a household faces, I launched Ann Arbor’s largest-ever program to construct affordable housing.
-This collaboration between elected officials, housing experts, and private capital is projected to create over 1,200 housing units, changing over 3,600 lives.
+This collaboration between elected officials, housing experts, and private capital is projected to create over 1,200 housing units and change over 3,600 lives.

 In 2008, the demolition of the old Ann Arbor YMCA building resulted in the closure of 100 affordable housing units.